 Beautiful Bangkok is a city with plenty of wonderful, free things to do © Thatree Thitivongvaroon / Getty Images

 And if you're really counting the pennies, Bangkok has a whole host of sights and activities – unique temples, contemporary art, world-famous markets, warehouses filled with flowers – that can be enjoyed without spending a thing.
-Here are eleven ways to explore the city for free.
+Here are 11 ways to explore the city for free.

 Lose yourself in one of the world’s largest markets

-Window shopping doesn’t get any better, or more diverse, then at Chatuchak Weekend Market.
+Window shopping doesn’t get any better, or more diverse, than at Chatuchak Weekend Market.
 Step into compact corridors lined with shops selling everything from mass produced souvenirs and custom-made leather goods, to Thai designer brands and imported vintage clothing.
 There’s nothing you can’t buy here and that includes animals, meaning along with fluffy kittens it’s not uncommon to spot illegal wildlife.

 Contemporary art in a modern space